Influences on Faculty Uptake from a Faculty Learning Community

 \subsection{Faculty Uptake of Pedagogical Practices}

-Faculty use of practices and skills after participation in professional development programs has been the subject of research.
+Research has focused on faculty use of practices and skills after participation in professional development programs.
 Some research has looked into how faculty report on their use of materials~\cite{ebert-may2011, d2008, kane2002}, others look at influences of discontinuation of use after participation in professional development~\cite{henderson2012, stains2015, dancy2012, henderson2007}, and others investigate faculty’s selection and use of new practices ~\cite{zohrabi2020, turpen2016}.

-Henderson, Dancy, and Niewiadomska-Bugaj found that professional development does a good job of making faculty aware of current research-based instructional strategies (RBIS)~\cite{henderson2012}.
-This study also identified factors such as attending teaching related professional development, reading teaching journals, interest in RBIS, and gender having an effect on the continued use of RBIS ~\cite{henderson2012}.
-Other studies have found that the lack of local support ~\cite{dancy2012, stains2015}, student responses~\cite{dancy2012}, and time~\cite{dancy2012,sharma2010} have an effect on the continued use of new teaching practices.
+Henderson, Dancy, and Niewiadomska-Bugaj conducted a study on the factors that influence faculty to continue or discontinue use of research-based instructional strategies (RBIS) ~\cite{henderson2012}.
+Their research found that professional development is effective at making faculty aware of current RBIS~\cite{henderson2012}.
+This study also identified factors such as attending teaching related professional development, reading teaching journals, interest in RBIS, and being female have a positive effect on the continued use of RBIS ~\cite{henderson2012}.
+Other studies have found that the lack of local support ~\cite{dancy2012, stains2015}, student responses~\cite{dancy2012}, and time~\cite{dancy2012,sharma2010} have a negative effect on the adoption and continued use of new teaching practices.
 Research of this nature has suggested professional development programs should provide support and feedback during implementation ~\cite{henderson2012, blume2010}, and spend time addressing situational barriers~\cite{henderson2007}.